Many or all companies we feature compensate us. Compensation and editorial research influence how products appear on a page.

 How does blockchain benefit HELOC lenders?

-Mike Cagney, CEO of Figure, told PYMNTS blockchain reduces its lender-side costs so much (from thousands of dollars to “low hundreds”), it makes HELOCs more attractive to originate.
+Mike Cagney, CEO of Figure, told PYMNTS that blockchain reduces its lender-side costs so much (from thousands of dollars to “low hundreds”) that it makes HELOCs more attractive to originate

-Blockchain reduces risk since records are unalterable.
-It also lowers the chance of costly, time-consuming mistakes thanks to its digitization of previously manual tasks.
+Blockchain reduces risk because records are unalterable.
+It also lowers the chance of costly, time-consuming mistakes thanks to its digitization of manual tasks.

 Are there downsides to using blockchain for HELOCs?